Egalitarias/tictactoe-15min-rn/README.md

 # Main code

-See App.txs for the game code
+See App.tsx for the game code

 ## Premise